Blastocyst Culture & Transfer

 What are the disadvantages of Blastocyst transfer?

-• You are going for PGT in an IVF cycle.
+You are exploring the developmental potential of your embryos with PGT in an IVF cycle.